Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/python_kernel_op.md

       ctx->FwOp().InputGradBind(user_op::OpArg("x", 0), dx_get_func);
 ```

 To bind the forward input `x` to the output (`dx`) of the gradient calculation method you just set.
-So it can be automatically derived when training with OneFlow.
+So the gradient will be calculated by the autograd mechanism of OneFlow.

 ## Others